-2.3.7 Monard Strategic Development Zone Planning Scheme (as amended) (2018) Monard is a proposed new town and designated Strategic Development Zone to the north-west of Cork City.
+- 2.3.7 Monard Strategic Development Zone Planning Scheme (as amended) (2018) Monard is a proposed new town and designated Strategic Development Zone to the north-west of Cork City.
 This development would in time consist of up to 5,000 homes.
 It has been proposed and supported in strategic frameworks including the NPF and RSES, previous Regional Planning Guidelines and current local development plans.
-Monard was designated as a Strategic Development Zone (SDZ) by the Government in 2012, a draft Planning Scheme to set the framework for development at Monard was approved by An Bord Pleanála in 2016 and finalised by Cork County Council in 2018.

-2.3.8 Cork County Council Strategic Plan for Housing Persons with Disabilities (2018) The Cork County Strategic Plan for Housing Persons with Disabilities provides a framework for social housing provision for people with disabilities in Cork County and for interagency co-operation in delivering appropriate housing.
+Monard was designated as a Strategic Development Zone (SDZ) by the Government in 2012, a draft Planning Scheme to set the framework for development at Monard was approved by An Bord Pleanála in 2016 and finalised by Cork County Council in 2018. - 2.3.8 Cork County Council Strategic Plan for Housing Persons with Disabilities (2018) The Cork County Strategic Plan for Housing Persons with Disabilities provides a framework for social housing provision for people with disabilities in Cork County and for interagency cooperation in delivering appropriate housing.
 Its vision (based on the National Housing Strategy for People with a Disability 2011-2016) is to "facilitate access, for people with disabilities, to the appropriate range of housing and related support services, delivered in an integrated and sustainable manner, which promotes equality of opportunity, individual choice and independent living."
 The Strategy gives an overview of supply and demand for housing for people with disabilities including potential emerging need, sets out a broad range of delivery mechanisms for meeting needs across different sectors and agencies, and sets out the challenges, opportunities, and key actions in meeting the Strategy's vision.
 It emphasises the complex challenges facing many people with disabilities and the importance of cooperation between different bodies and agencies in meeting overlapping health and housing needs.

-2.3.9 Cork City Council Traveller Accommodation Programme 2019-2024 current and future accommodation needs for Traveller families and sets out actions that will be pursued on a site-by-site basis, including improvements to existing accommodation sites and delivery of new accommodation.
+2.3.9 Cork City Council Traveller Accommodation Programme 2019-2024 The Cork City Traveller Accommodation Programme (TAP) is designed to meet the accommodation needs of the Travelling Community of Cork City, including new areas of the City following the 2019 boundary change.
+It reviews progress under previous TAPs, assesses current and future accommodation needs for Traveller families and sets out actions that will be pursued on a site-by-site basis, including improvements to existing accommodation sites and delivery of new accommodation.